SCREEN PRINTING FAQ

 Do you have an order minimum?

 Yes.
-Custom orders require a minimum of 12 pieces.
+Custom orders require a minimum of 25 pieces per design for screen printing & 12 pieces per design for embroidery.

 Why does a design with multiple colors cost more to do than a design with only 1 color?